 The clock hour education is provided through a sequential set of learning steps which address specific tasks necessary for graduation and job entry level skills.
 Practical equipment, implements, and products are comparable to those used in the industry.
-Each student will receive instruction that relates to the performance of useful, creative, and productive careeroriented activities.
+Each student will receive instruction that relates to the performance of useful, creative, and productive career- oriented activities.
 The course is presented through comprehensive lesson plans which reflect effective educational methods.
-Subjects are presented by means of interactive lecture, demonstration, cooperative learning, labs, student Digital Marketing Professional or Information Technology activities, and student participation.
+Subjects are presented by means of interactive lecture, demonstration, cooperative learning, labs, student activities, and student participation.
 Audio-visual aids, guest speakers, field trips, projects, activities, and other related learning methods are used in the course.